HumanCellAtlas/metadata-schema/docs/contributing.md

 ## Introduction

-This **contributing** document provides directions for suggesting or requesting changes, making pull requests, and reporting bugs in the metadata schema via GitHub.
-This document also outlines what contributors can expect in terms of acceptance or rejection of contributions.
+This document will describe how you can contribute by suggesting or requesting changes, making pull requests, and reporting bugs in the metadata schema via GitHub.
+This document also covers our rationale for acceptance or rejection of your suggestions.

 What is in this document?
  - Directions for [requesting or suggesting changes](#requesting-or-suggesting-changes)